NuSTAR as an Axion Helioscope

-where $n_i$ is the number of photons detected in the $i$-bin.
-To extract our limit, we consider the energy range from $4$ to $11$\,keV and apply the prior $\Theta(g_{10}^4)$, where $\Theta$ is the Heaviside step function.
-We integrate the Bayesian posterior probability density function (PDF) from zero to the point where it encompasses 95\% of the total PDF area.
+In this analysis, $n_i^k$ denotes the number of photons detected in the $i$-bin of the energy spectrum of a given module.
+To derive our limit, we focus on the energy range from $4$ to $11$\,keV and apply the prior $\Theta(g_{10}^4)$, where $\Theta$ is the Heaviside step function.
+We then integrate the Bayesian posterior probability density function (PDF) from zero to the point that includes 95\% of the total PDF area.
+To obtain the combined bound shown in Figure~\ref{fig:exclusion_main}, we multiply the likelihoods of each module and follow the procedure described above applied to the total likelihood.
+The two modules yield similar bounds, the one from module $A$ being slightly more stringent.

-The overall systematic error on the limit presented is discussed in the Supplemental Material (see Appendix \ref{app:systematics}).
-We take into consideration not only the model uncertainties of the solar atmosphere magnetic field, our biggest source of systematics, but also the solar axion flux uncertainties and the background systematic of the NuSTAR detector.
-We obtain that the combined effect of these systematics can either improve our limit on $\gag$ by $20.4\%$ or worsen it by $27.3\%$.
-We, therefore, consider our approach appropriate and conservative.